samynk/TinyCompute/Docs/cppcon2025.md

     * Workgroups / threads
     * Homogeneous parallellism: every thread performs the same task
     * Existing C++ code can be hard to convert
+---
+# Is this new?
+* A lof of movement in this area and existing frameworks
+    * CUDA /HIP
+    * OpenCL
+    * CompuShady (Python)
+* Niche I am trying to fill:
+    * Non-proprietary
+    * Lightweight
+    * Educational focus: teach transferable skills.
+---
+# Design goals
+* Start with C++20 --> no new keywords
+* Transpile C++ code into GLSL
+* Execution backend for cpu and gpu (OpenGL compute shaders)
+* Make it easier to manage typical gpu resources: buffers, images, uniform variables
+* Debug on CPU -> Test on GPU with a change of backend.
+* Support for swizzle syntax
+* Compact code